 Restoration of the Legislative Building

-As a service to our customers, Raymond Engineering provides an AIA accredited course on observing how the building envelope of the Legislative Building was restored to prevent water entry, arrest deterioration of exposed concrete surfaces and improve thermal performance of the roof systems.
+As a service to our customers, Raymond provides an AIA accredited course on observing how the building envelope of the Legislative Building was restored to prevent water entry, arrest deterioration of exposed concrete surfaces and improve thermal performance of the roof systems.

 Anatomy of a Building Envelope Failure

-As a service to our customers, Raymond Engineering provides an AIA accredited course underscoreing the importance of preventing water infiltration into buildings (weatherproofing) to ensure the facilities remain safe and structurally sound while promoting health and safety for occupants and facility users.
+As a service to our customers, Raymond provides an AIA accredited course underscoreing the importance of preventing water infiltration into buildings (weatherproofing) to ensure the facilities remain safe and structurally sound while promoting health and safety for occupants and facility users.
 This course will review a case study of a medical facility that involves the deterioration of its structure and defects to its interior environment (mold, occupant comfort, air quality) resulting from poor building design and detailing (weatherproofing).
 The case study reviews how the effective use of testing, invasive investigation and leak location enabled implementation of correct repair designs that improved the building’s interior environment and prevented interior mold growth.

 Roofs, Walls, Windows, Maintenance & Asset Management

-As a service to our customers, Raymond Engineering provides an AIA accredited course that reviews the importance of the design and maintenance of roof, wall, and window systems in buildings for building occupant health, safety, and welfare.
+As a service to our customers, Raymond provides an AIA accredited course that reviews the importance of the design and maintenance of roof, wall, and window systems in buildings for building occupant health, safety, and welfare.
 This course covers the common defects to observe during maintenance and new construction inspections as well as best design practices to ensure long term occupant health and safety.
 Finally, building roof, wall, and window asset management is reviewed to underscore their role in reducing overall owner expenses and ensuring occupant well-being.
 This one hour course is presented in a Lunch & Learn format with time for Q&A and general discussion.